 If you have not yet done so, please use our online consultation services request form to contact us, describe to us your research study, and schedule a brief phone call so you can bring us up to speed.

-Complete the Data Privacy Obligations Attestation in eProtocol
+Complete the Data Privacy Attestation in eProtocol's My Dashboard

 In eProtocol, follow the link in section 11b or 15 (Waiver of Authorization or Waiver of Authorization for Recruitment) to specify the PHI and roughly categorize the clinical data in your data request.
 For a Chart Review protocol, follow the link in section 3a or 5 (Waiver of HIPAA Authorization).

-Once you create the Data Privacy Attestation, please open the protocol in Edit mode and once again click the link in section 11b/15 or 3a/5 to import the attestation into the protocol.
+Once you create the Data Privacy Attestation, please open the protocol in "Edit" mode and click the link in section 11b/15 or 3a/5 to import the attestation into the protocol.
 The tool will generate text in section 11b/3a.
-Be sure to click the save icon.
+Be sure to click the "Save" icon.

 Wait for Privacy and IRB Approval

-First the University Privacy Office will approve the data request, then the IRB must approve your protocol.
+First, the Stanford Privacy Office will approve the data request and then the IRB must approve your protocol.
 The Privacy Office and/or the IRB may contact you directly during this phase if they have questions about your intended use or disclosure of the requested data elements.

-Once both groups have approved your request, you are approved to use or disclose the identifying clinical data for research purposes documented in your Privacy attestation and IRB protocol.
+Once both groups have approved your request you are approved to use or disclose the identifying clinical data for the research purposes documented in your Privacy Attestation and IRB protocol.

-Once you have completed this process, you can either get back in touch with us for a custom data pull or provision a chart review yourself as follows
+Once you have completed this process, you can either get back in touch with us for a custom data pull or provision a chart review yourself by following the steps below:

-What to do if Privacy denies my request?
+How do I proceed if Privacy denies my request?